oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ```
 Now we are ready to seed the database.
 If you already added records to the database, you can run `npx prisma migrate reset` before running `npm run init-db`.

 A neat feature with Prisma is the option to view the user table locally.
 To do this, go to the root of this workshop folder, and run `npx prisma studio`.
-You should be redirected to a webpage where you can see all the tables you've created.
+Your browser should open to a web page where you can see all the tables you've created.

 ## Add a SCIM file and create a scimRoute